SpadesX/SpadesX/README.md

 > make -jX (Replace X with number of threads you have on your system)

 ##### Windows
-Users can use mingw.
-But you still have to install the libraries.
+You can use mingw, but you'll still have to install the libraries first.

-## Contributing
+## Contribute
-For a bug you must open an issue in this repository.
-Fully explaining your bug.
-Beware tho that it may take days or even weeks before we fix the issue.
-While we would love to fix issues all day (OK maybe not that actually sounds horrible) we are people too with our lives too.
-Just like you we have jobs or other things we have to take care of.
-Please remember this before you start yelling at us why we cant fix your bug fast enough.
+If you would like to contribute bug fixes, improvements, and new features please take a look at our [Contributor Guide](CONTRIBUTING.md) to see how you can participate in this open source project.

 ## Statistics
 ![Alt](https://repobeats.axiom.co/api/embed/e5cb9ca93a389a430b40229b39f01cfbab8b57ab.svg "Repobeats analytics image")